D. Env in Environmental Science and Engineering

 The next generation of master environmental problem solvers are trained here.
 Our academically diverse, practice-intensive method prepares graduates to take on today’s most complex environmental problems.
 The Environmental Science and Engineering professional doctorate was founded by Nobel laureate Willard Libby in 1973.
 Since then, more than 230 graduates have gone on to take senior leadership positions at places such as the Environmental Protection Agency, the Walt Disney Company, the Army Corps of Engineers and AECOM.

-The internship program embeds students with environmental groups, agencies and businesses to provide practical experience in environmental analysis and management.
-It also provides an opportunity to conduct dissertation research under the supervision of a UCLA doctoral committee.LEARN MORE
+The residency embeds students with public agencies, businesses and environmental groups to provide practical experience in environmental analysis and management.
+While students work, they conduct applied dissertation research under the supervision of UCLA faculty.LEARN MORE

 Ben Schwegler, E.S.E.
 1999, Chief Scientist for Disney Imagineering